EddyVerbruggen/nativescript-plugin-firebase/docs/CRASHLYTICS.md

 ```

 ### `log`
-Add a message that will be logged with an error and showing int he Firebase console on the 'Logs' tab of the error details.
+Add a message that will be logged with an error and showing in the Firebase console on the 'Logs' tab of the error details.

 ```typescript
 crashlytics.log("more log info...");